JTH74/website-portfolio-2020spring/README.md

 * Use arrangement, size, color, visual rhythm, and/or contrast to focus viewers' attention.
 * Include at least three navigable html locations
 * Have a clear mode of navigation among the pages
-* Include at least one css stylesheet
+* Include at least one sitewide css stylesheet (i.e. an organized theme)
 * Include at least one legally useable image, with alt text
 * Successfully display locally in a web browser
 * Argue in reflection why you did what you did